-Muslim men’s dress isn’t just about style; it is a matter of belief, tradition and the Islamic teachings on dressing from the Quran and Hadith.
-The humble, respected, and positive identity of clothes is the message given in the Islamic tradition about clothes.
-Clothing, for Muslim men, is not only a religious issue but also a cultural as well.
+Muslim men’s dress isn’t just about style; it is a matter of belief, tradition, and Islamic teachings on dressing, as outlined in the Quran and Hadith.
+The humble, respected, and positive identity of clothing is the message conveyed in the Islamic tradition about clothing.
+Clothing, for Muslim men, is not only a religious issue but also a cultural one.
 In this article, let’s learn about what traditional Muslim men wear, why this clothing is essential, and valuable lessons about dressing modestly gleaned from the Qur’an and Sunnah.

 1. Humility in Dress Code Among Muslims